DexterInd/GoPiGo3/docs/source/tutorials-basic/driving.rst

     time.sleep(1)

-Then right for a second
+Then right for a second.

 .. code-block:: python